MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 #### Real-time scoring with online endpoints

-You can use your models with online endpoints for real-time scoring.
+You can use your models with [online endpoints](concept-endpoints-online.md) for real-time scoring.
 Compute targets for online endpoints can be local endpoints, managed online endpoints, or Azure Kubernetes Service (AKS) endpoints.

 To deploy a model to an online endpoint, you need to provide the following information:

 - The model or ensemble of models.
-- Dependencies required to use the model, for example a script that accepts requests and invokes the model and conda dependencies.
+- Dependencies required to use the model, for example, a script that accepts requests and invokes the model and conda dependencies.
 - Deployment configuration that describes how and where to deploy the model.

 For more information on deployment for real-time scoring, see [Deploy online endpoints](how-to-deploy-online-endpoints.md).